 South Jersey Criminal Defense Lawyers at Aita Law, LLC Represent Clients Facing Serious Gun Charges

 Gun laws in New Jersey are among the most severe in the nation.
 Because a single charge can be devastating for your future, it is essential to enlist the counsel of an experienced South Jersey criminal defense lawyer at Aita Law, LLC.
 To get started, call us at 856-287-7800 or use the online contact form to schedule a free consultation.
-Located in Haddonfield, New Jersey, we represent clients throughout South Jersey, including Cherry Hill and Camden County.
+Located in Haddonfield and Marlton, New Jersey, we represent clients throughout South Jersey, including Cherry Hill and Camden County.

 KENNETH D. AITA, ESQUIRE